gtiagomaia/WayPoints-Algorithm/README.md

 # WayPoints-Algorithm
- WayPoints-Algorithm  Using google maps to choose a plan with a maximum of 10 waypoints
+Using google maps to choose a plan with a maximum of 10 waypoints